TMATDG: applying TDG methods to multiple scattering via T-matrix approximation: Abstract

 \section{Abstract}

-We present a \textsc{matlab} package for the solution of multiple scattering problems, coupling Trefftz Discontinuos Galerkin methods for Helmholtz scattering with the T-matrix method.
+We present a \textsc{matlab} package for the solution of multiple scattering problems, coupling Trefftz {Discontinuous} Galerkin methods for Helmholtz scattering with the T-matrix method.
+The method applies to both impenetrable and penetrable scatterers and relies on plane wave discrete spaces; the DtN-TDG formulation for the transmission problem is new.
 We rely on the \textsc{tmatrom} package to numerically approximate the T-matrices and deal with multiple scattering problem, providing a framework to handle scattering by polygonal obstacles.

 {\bf Keywords:} \; Multiple scattering, Helmholtz equation, T-matrix, Discontinuous Galerkin, Trefftz method, Plane wave basis

 {\bf Mathematics Subject Classification (2020):} \; 65N30, 35J05, 78A45, 65N35